Ulauncher/Ulauncher/docs/extensions/intro.rst

   "ti" is a keyword, the rest of the query is an argument in this case.

-With Extension API it is possible to capture event when user enters "ti<Space>" into the input and then render any results bellow the input box.
+With Extension API it is possible to capture event when user enters "ti<Space>" into the input and then render any results below the input box.

 Extensions can define preferences in ``manifest.json`` that can be overridden by a user from Ulauncher Preferences window.